Located along the Gibb River Road, El Questro Wilderness Park and station is a one million acre tourist magnet, and for

 Private riverside camping

 If you are able to do without mains power, this is my recommended way of staying at El Questro.
 There’s 30 private campsites located along the Pentecost River, which are spaced at least 100 metres apart.
 Some have access to the water where you can swim (the first 5 sites), but most don’t.

 El Questro is a busy place, and being able to have your own slice of land along the river with no one to both you is the best thing we ever did.
 Generators are permitted as you please, as are camp fires.
-For this reason, El Questro is listed within 30 unbelievable camp sites in WA.
+For this reason, El Questro is listed within 30 of the best WA Camping options.

 However, you need to drive into the town area to have showers, and the toilets are shared with other campers.